aknigam/coachqa/README.md

 http://localhost:8080/swagger-ui.html#/

-Install : Modify headers chrome extension to set bearer token while loading swagger UI otherwise you will get authentication error.
+Install : Modify headers chrome extension to set bearer token while loading swagger UI otherwise you will get authentication error. header name: Authorization header value: bearer 0987111f-3e99-4840-851e-f8f9e2a88585

+Swagger yml is available at: http://localhost:8080/v2/api-docs It can be imported to postman by providing the contents of above url.
+Name of postman collection: Crajee-API docs

 ## Android app details